starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 ## How does it work

 The difference between vanilla behavior:
-- Stations may have negative value to maintain the cargo balance between slowed and unslowed environment.
+- Stations storages may have negative item count to maintain the cargo balance between slowed and unslowed environment.
-- Lancer attacks will be scaled down in remote systems.
+- Lancers attack damage will be scaled down in remote systems.
-- Turrets that attack space unit will be scaled up in remote systems.
+- Turrets that attack Dark Fog space units will be scaled up damage in remote systems.
+- Dark Fog drops on remote planets will exist longer for BAB to pick up.

 <details>
 <summary>Detial (Click to expand)</summary>